 This recipe for Grilled Flatbread is SO simple and versatile!
 It’s the perfect base for sandwiches, pizzas, wraps, and more.
 With an option using store-bought dough, you’ll want to make this every week in the summer!

-Ingredients Needed for Grilled Flatbread
+Details and Ingredients for Grilled Flatbread

 - 1 1/3 cups warm water (320 milliliters)